-The 5th trail, Basin Creek, takes you deep into a wild gorge rarely visited.
-This trail follows the path many people took 150 years ago to the Basin Cove community.
-In 1916 a flood roared through the valley wiping out the community except for Caudill Cabin which stands at the end of the trail.
+If you're looking for a hike with few people, historical artifacts, water, and more water, then try the Basin Creek Trail in Doughton Park.
+Doughton Park is a treasure trove of barely used trails in the northwest corner of North Carolina.
+This is the largest park operated by the Blue Ridge Parkway, and has over 30 miles of trails along creeks and open ridges.
+Starting at the base of the park on Longbottom Road, there are 5 hiking trails to choose from.
+Four of these involve steep climbs to the open fields and peaks on the western border of Doughton Park along the Blue Ridge Parkway.
+The 5th trail, Basin Creek, takes you deep into a secluded gorge.
+The Basin Creek Trail follows the path many people took 150 years ago to the Basin Cove community.
+In 1916 a flood roared through the valley wiping out the community except for Caudill Cabin, which stands at the end of the trail.
 Along the way you'll pass by 2 waterfalls, see historical remnants of the Basin Cove community, and cross many streams 16 times.
 Usually the highlight of a hike is a waterfall or summit viewpoint, but the end of this trail at the intact and restored Caudill Cabin in a clearing in the middle of nowhere feels remarkable.

 The park is accessed by taking Traphill Road off of U.S. 21 near Roaring Gap.
 Once you pass the main entrance to Stone Mountain State Park, continue a mile beyond and take a right on Longbottom Road.
 After 8 winding miles, the road rounds a bend and crosses Basin Creek.
 Directly before the bridge there is a large gravel parking area on the left.
 The park boundary and trails are immediately across the street.